Skip to content

 Islandora Playbook

 The Islandora Playbook (Islandora-Devops/islandora-playbook) is a tool for installing the Islandora stack on a single virtual machine.
 It can be used both as a Vagrant project to create a local development environment, or as an Ansible playbook to provision a local or remote server.
-It can set up a Drupal based either on Islandora Starter Site, or on the Install Profile Demo.
+It can set up a Drupal based either on Islandora Starter Site, or your own custom site configs.

 Basic Usage (Vagrant):